andreasmhallberg/readingnotes/El-Hassan, 1977. “Educated Spoken Arabic in Egypt and the Levant.md

 - Critique of Blanc (1960): conclusion (numbers, no icraab, etc.) not confirmed by Leeds data.
 [Leed data however very diverse.
 Difficult to see how conclusion can be drawn from examples.]

-- [Equates icraab with case endings.
-120]

 - Description of Leeds-corpus.
-120. [Only criteria seems to be that speakers be educated.]
+[Only criteria seems to be that speakers be educated.]
+120

 - [Many of the examples are MSA with various degrees of case marking, 122, 123, 124.
 Why are these ESA and not caseless MSA?]